Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How does a (re)insurer’s insolvency affect insureds and the (re)insurer’s obligations to insureds?

-Insureds are afforded a certain level of protection under the 2015 regulations in the event of the commencement of winding-up proceedings in respect of an insurer.
+Insureds are afforded a certain level of protection under the European Union (Insurance and Reinsurance) Regulations 2015 in the event of the commencement of winding-up proceedings in respect of an insurer.
 Insurance claims will generally, with respect to the assets representing the technical provisions, take absolute precedence over any other claims on the insurer, including certain claims afforded preference under Irish company law.

 Are there any compulsory or preferred venues for insurance litigation in your jurisdiction?

-Regarding personal injury claims, the claim must first be submitted for assessment to the Personal Injuries Assessment Board (the statutory body established to assess claims for personal injury) before court proceedings may be commenced.
-Based on medical evidence in question, the board will make an assessment of the quantum of the damages payable to the injured party.
-If both parties accept the board’s assessment, court proceedings will not take place.
+A personal injury claim must first be submitted for assessment to the Personal Injuries Assessment Board (the statutory body established to assess claims for personal injury) before court proceedings may be commenced.

 How are insurance disputes with a cross-border element handled in your jurisdiction?

-The choice of jurisdiction and governing law clauses in an insurance contract are typically recognised and enforced in Ireland.
-However, where an insured is domiciled in an EU member state, one should be cognisant of the Brussels I Regulations, the Recast Brussels Regulation (which replaces the Brussels I Regulation in respect of proceedings and judgments in proceedings commenced after January 10 2015) and the Rome I Regulation, as these may limit the application of these clauses in insurance contracts.
+Insurance contracts in Ireland generally contain jurisdiction and governing law clauses, which are typically recognised and enforced.
+Where an insured is domiciled in an EU member state, the Brussels I Regulations, the Recast Brussels Regulation (and the Rome I Regulation may limit the application of these clauses.

 What issues are commonly the subject of insurance litigation?